vote/state-registration-apis/WA/README.md

 # Washington

-Washinton can issue you a organization ID.
+Washington can issue you a organization ID.
 You can then send voter to the state website, passing this organization ID as a URL parameter.

 You can find aggregate statistics on how many voter are registering